 Ted shared governance responsibility with 89 other legislators for preparing a 10.1 US$ budget to serve Arizona’s 6.5M people.
 2003-2006.
 He represent the same Tucson district with then-Senator, former Congresswoman Gabrielle Giffords (~180,000 people).

 A political pragmatist, Ted’s bills focused on election reforms, social justice, increasing financial support for university and community college students, protecting animal rights, improving energy efficiency, and increasing civil liberties.
 Eighty-six of Ted’s co-sponsored bills became law, an outstanding record for a Democrat in a Republican controlled legislature.
-Democrats normally pass anywhere from a handful to no legislation per session.
+In this era of hyper-partisanship, Democrats normally pass anywhere from a handful to no legislation per session.

 Ted believes that the “consent of the governed” is the single most powerful governing principle in human affairs.
 Fighting against a wired political system that perpetuates gridlock, Ted unsuccessfully ran as an independent/nonpartisan candidate for the Arizona State Senate in the November 2010 election.